-Hulbert, a Federalist, was the representative for Massachusetts's 7th congressional district from 1815 to 1817.
+Hulbert was the representative for Massachusetts’s 7th congressional district and was a Federalist.
+He served from 1815 to 1817.

 From Sep 1814 to Mar 1817, Hulbert missed 69 of 282 roll call votes, which is 24.5%.
 This is worse than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1814-Feb 1815||105||26||24.8%||71st|